department-of-veterans-affairs/vets-website/_employment/job-seekers.md

 <div markdown="1">

-##### Attend a career fair
+##### Go to a career fair
-Learn about the [job fairs](/employment/job-seekers/career-fairs) available for Veterans, Servicemembers, and family members.
+Learn about the [career fairs](/employment/job-seekers/career-fairs) available for Veterans, Servicemembers, and family members.

 </div>